1. Home

 The story of the Grand Trunk Railway (GTR) is, in many ways, the narrative of Canada's maturation as a nation.
 This railway was not just a mere transportation network; it was the lifeblood that carried the economic fervor and national aspirations of a young Canada across vast expanses of territory.

-The GTR extended its operations across the Canadian provinces of Quebec and Ontario, as well as the American states of Connecticut, Maine, Michigan, Massachusetts, New Hampshire, and Vermont.
+At its peak the GTR maintained a network stretching across the Canadian provinces of Quebec and Ontario, as well as the American states of Connecticut, Maine, Michigan, Massachusetts, New Hampshire, and Vermont.

-Its administrative operations were centered in Montreal, Quebec, while its corporate headquarters were situated in London, United Kingdom, at 4 Warwick House Street.
-The construction of this railway network was believed to have incurred a cost of approximately $160 million.
+Its administrative operations were centered in Montreal, Quebec, while its corporate headquarters were situated in London.
 It laid the groundwork, together with the Canadian Government Railways, for what ultimately evolved into today's Canadian National Railway.

-The railway's initial charter authorized the construction of a line primarily following the northern bank of the St. Lawrence River, connecting Montreal to Toronto.
-Subsequently, the charter was expanded to include routes extending eastward to Portland, Maine, and westward to Sarnia, Ontario.
-Over the years, the Grand Trunk Railway system incorporated numerous subsidiary lines and branches, notably:
+The GTR's initial charter authorized the construction of a line primarily following the northern bank of the St. Lawrence River, connecting Montreal to Toronto.
+Subsequently, it was expanded to include routes extending eastward to Portland, Maine, and westward to Sarnia, Ontario.
+Over the years, the Grand Trunk Railway incorporated numerous subsidiary lines and branches, notably:

 1. Grand Trunk Eastern, which served regions in Quebec, Vermont, New Hampshire, and Maine.